orestis/pysmell/README.markdown

 ##Usage

-To generate a PYSMELLTAGS file, use:
+Before you invoke PySmell, you need to generate a PYSMELLTAGS file:

     cd /root/of/project
     pysmell .